 Abraham’s faith is such a model of obedience and trust in God that he is rightly called the father of all believers.
-We will now by reading the episodes from the life of Moses, through which we can see faith as a commitment to God.
+We will now, by reading the episodes from the life of Moses, which we can see faith as a commitment to God.

 God’s message to Moses was that God is who He is.
 God was conveying to him that He alone is sovereign and in control.
-When he came down from the mountain, after talking to God Moses’ face shone.
+After talking to God, Moses’ face shone when he came down from the mountain.
 He did not know that his face was shining because God had spoken to him.
 So Aaron and all the sons of Israel, seeing Moses’ face shining, were afraid to come near him.

 Indeed, Moses’ life was, in its entirety, a faith response to God’s revelation.
 Thus we read in the Letter to the Hebrews: By faith he came out of Egypt, not fearing the wrath of the monarch; he persevered, as though he had seen Him who is unseen.

 “When the Lord saw that Moses was coming closer, he called him from the middle of the bush and said, “Moses!
 Moses!”
 He answered, “Yes, here I am.”
 God said, “Do not come any closer.
 Take off your sandals because you are standing on holy ground.
 I am the God of your ancestors, the God of Abraham, Isaac, and Jacob.”
 So Moses covered his face because he was afraid to look at God.”